apache/airflow/docs/apache-airflow/executor/dask.rst

 - Each Dask worker must be able to import Airflow and any dependencies you require.
-- Dask does not support queues.
-If an Airflow task was created with a queue, a warning will be raised but the task will be submitted to the cluster.
+- The DaskExecutor implements queues using
+  `Dask Worker Resources functionality <https://distributed.dask.org/en/latest/resources.html>`.
+To enable the use of queues, start your Dask workers with resources of the same name as the desired queues.
+The Dask worker resources only need to be started with a limit of 1.
+The resource limit is inconsequential to the scheduling of tasks as long as it is greater than 0.